Redesigning the AttitudeLive Website for Accessibility

 User interview

-We conducted user interviews with company stakeholders and people with disabilities to understand business and users' wants and needs.
+We conducted user interviews with company stakeholders and people with disabilities to understand business and user users" needs.
+Below are some of the answers we received.

 Business: